sstawiarski/React-Movie-Database/README.md

 # Installation
-Install nodemon to run the server
+Run `npm install` in both the `root` and the `backend` folder Ensure nodemon is installed to run the server
 Run `npm start` in root folder to run React app
 Run `nodemon server.js` in `backend` folder to start the server